 What’s fun about the Fort Worth Ghost Bus Tour?

 - The two-hours long bus ride takes you to 32 different locations across Fort Worth.

 - Learn about 36 different ghosts through engaging narrated stories; this is a great way to learn much about Texas’ rich history.

 - An optional cocktail is available for an extra fee.
-The Apparition, Bad Guy with a Badge, and Hangman’s Hooch are a great way to get you in the mood for some spooky ghost stories.
+The Apparition, Bad Guy with a Badge, and Hangman’s Hooch are a great way to get you in the mood for some funny and spooky ghost stories.